PhilSwiss/ticmctile/README.md

 Modes
 =====

-**TicMcTile** supports different modes to store the data of tiles/sprites, by default the *config*-mode is used.
+**TicMcTile** supports different modes to store the data of tiles/sprites, by default the *raw*-mode is used.
-The file will include some pseudo-code and at the end, palette & sprites/tiles within **XML-style tags**.
-This mode is only supported in the [PRO](https://nesbox.itch.io/tic80)-version of [TIC-80](https://tic80.com/), as shown in the table below.
-Charsets are **not** supported when using this mode.
-To run a file with *config*-mode, simply use: `"tic80 myscript.lua"`

-When *raw*-mode is used, tiles/sprites or charsets and the palette will be saved into variables.
+In this case, tiles/sprites or charsets and the palette will be saved into variables.
 To get this data written to memory at runtime, some extra **functions (decoders)** will be included to the file as well.
 In case of *rle*-mode, all data will be compressed using [RLE (Run-length encoding)](https://en.wikipedia.org/wiki/Run-length_encoding) to save some space, before stored to the variables.
 Note that you can have **multiple** sets of sprites/tiles or charsets and palettes when using these modes, because you can have several variables (eg. gfx1, gfx2 & pal1, pal2) to store and decode them.